 Although bankruptcy is one form of debt relief, not all debt relief requires bankruptcy.

+"Reduce your debt."
 There are many debt relief companies out there, making all sorts of promises.
 The typical ad promises to reduce your debt by 50-70%.
 If only it were that easy.
+And there is one big catch.

+Fees.
 The typical fees for such services range from $500 to $2500.
 Most of the fees are non-refundable.
-Most of the services are non-existent.
+Many of the services are non-existent.

-Many of my clients come to me AFTER they fell for these scams.
-In a typical scam, the debt relief company insists they be paid in full up front before they will negotiate on your behalf.
-By the time you are paid up, you may have a judgment against you, because they do NOTHING to stop creditors.
-They may get some creditors to call them instead of you so you stop getting calls and you think your problems are solved.
+Lawsuits continue.
+Many of my clients come to me AFTER they fell for these pitches and sign up.
+In a typical pitch, the debt relief company insists they be paid in full up front before they will negotiate on your behalfor charge a monthly maintainance fee.
+By the time you are paid up, you may have a judgment against you, because they often do NOTHING to stop creditor lawsuits.
+That is because they are not lawyers and cannot legally represent you in state court.
+They may get creditors to call them instead of you so you stop getting calls and you think your problems are solved.
 Nothing could be further from the truth.
+If a creditor refuses to negotiate and decides to sue you instead, these companies cannot help you.
+Even if they have lawyers on staff, a lawyer can only practice in a jurisdiction where they have been admitted.
+Anyway, "i don't have the money to pay you" is not a valid legal defense in court.

-More people go to these companies than to lawyers because unscrupulous people do not hesitate to lie and make representations and promises they can’t keep.
+Promises, Promises.
+More people go to these companies than go to lawyers because unscrupulous people do not hesitate to exaggerate, lie and make representations and promises they can’t keep.
+People are unaware that lawyers are forbidden by law to make such promises or guarantees.
+So the debt settlement company always sounds like they can do more than a lawyer can, even when it's not true.

-If you are scammed by one of these companies, complain to the Federal Trade Commission, but it may be too late for you to get your money or your credit back.
-In the meantime, your debt keeps going up and up astronomically because of the high default interest rates, up to 32%.
-They can leave you in worse shape than when you started.
+If you are scammed by one of these companies, you can complain to the Federal Trade Commission, but it may be too late for you to get your money or your credit back.
+In the meantime, your total debt can rise astronomically because of high default interest rates, up to 30%.
+If your debt settlement plan fails, or a creditor refuses to take part, they can leave you in worse shape than when you started.

-“Settle your debts for pennies on the dollar!” they scream.
+They don't tell you about the catch.
+"Settle your debts for pennies on the dollar!” they scream.
 You think to yourself that you’d be a fool not to do this.
 But the reality is that kind of deal is not going to happen.
 This is what happens when you settle a debt for less than the full amount.
 You make a payment for the partial amount.
 If you are lucky, they stop collecting.
 If not, they keep collection activities going despite their promise to settle.
 They may resell the entire debt to another company to continue collecting.
 However, even if they stop collecting, you’re still not out of the woods.
 The creditor will issue to you at the end of the year a tax form known as a Form 1099.
 The 1099 will be in the amount of the debt they did not collect from you.
-The problem?
+The catch?
 According to the IRS, forgiven debt is taxable income.
-That’s right – you pay tax on the part of the debt they forgave – perhaps as much as 37% of that amount.
-So you traded in an unsecured debt problem for a tax problem.
+That’s right – you pay tax on the part of the debt the creditor forgave as if you earned it as regular income that year.
+So you traded in an unsecured debt problem for a tax problem and a higher tax bracket.
 And guess what?
-Unlike your credit card debts, which you could have discharged in bankruptcy, the tax debt won’t go away, even if you do file bankruptcy later.
+Unlike your credit card debts, which you could have discharged tax-free in bankruptcy, the liability from settled debts doesn't just go away, even if you do file bankruptcy later.

 1. Forget about common sense.
 Companies follow internal policies that have nothing at all to do with common sense or actually getting debts paid.
 If you propose something reasonable, expect to have it turned down.
 If you are current but about to go into default, forget about getting any kind of deal.
 They’ll just mark your file, lower your credit limit and start bothering you.
 If you get the impression they’d rather have no money than some money – you are right.
 On paper, they make more money when they don’t settle.
 They WANT your interest rate to go from 9% to 30% even if it results in not getting paid a dime.
 It’s a business model.
 They think that, eventually, enough people will pay that inflated amount to make it worth their while to play hardball.

-2. The older the debt, the higher the debt, but the better the chance of a significant settlement or reduction.
+2. The older the debt, the better the deal.
+The debt is higher, but there is a better chance of a significant settlement or reduction.
+Writing off bad debt helps them on their taxes.

-3. Debt collectors can give you a better deal than original creditors.
-Debt purchasers can give you a better deal than collectors because they paid pennies on the dollar.
+3. Debt collectors and purchasers can give you a better deal than original creditors.
+Also, debt purchasers can give you a better deal than collectors because they paid pennies on the dollar.
 But be careful, because some of them didn’t buy the actual debt, just a right to collect.
 I’ve even seen a company claim that they “leased” a debt.

 5. Sometimes garnishment is a good thing.
 If you have limited income and no real assets on which to levy, there can only be one garnishment at a time (unless it’s a governmental debt), so it forces your creditors to stand in line and wait their turn.

-6. Some creditors are now keeping the debt collection in-house to avoid countersuits under the Fair Debt Collection Practices Act.
-They will not negotiate at all with debt settlement companies and will use their in-house counsel to file collection lawsuits.
+6. Not all creditors will deal with debt settlement companies.
+Some creditors keep the debt collection in-house to avoid countersuits under the Fair Debt Collection Practices Act.
+Others, such as American Express, will not negotiate at all with debt settlement companies and will use their own outside counsel to file collection lawsuits.

 7. Threatening to file bankruptcy doesn’t really work – they don’t care – see number 1 above.
-However, sometimes if you hire a bankruptcy lawyer, they understand you are serious and will offer a written lump sum settlement offer – usually from 60-70% of the amount due at that time.
-Recently, I've seen some offers as low as 15%, but be careful, they often use tight timelines and tricky language to try to get out of the agreement after you have paid.
+However, sometimes if you actually hire a bankruptcy lawyer and confirm with him that you have retained his services, they understand you are serious and will offer a written lump sum settlement offer – usually from 60-70% off the amount due at that time.
+Recently, I've seen some offers as low as 35%, but be careful, they often use tight timelines and tricky language to try to get out of the agreement after you have paid your first installment, which restarts the statute of limitations clock.

 8. If you have regular cash flow, sometimes a good budget will let you pay your debts without a bankruptcy.
 I’m pretty good at lowering budgets because I insist on practicing what I preach and my own family follows a pretty tight budget.